fullstackleo777/parrot-os-fine-tuning/first-steps-after-fresh-os-install.md

   sudo anonsurf stop
   ```

-- **Tor Browser**: If you need the Tor Browser for anonymous browsing, you can launch it from the Applications menu or install it if it's missing:
+- **Tor Browser**: If you need the Tor Browser for anonymous browsing, you can launch it from the Applications menu or install it if it's missing.

   ```bash
   sudo apt install torbrowser-launcher